NEVSTOP-LAB/Communicable-State-Machine/src/help/NEVSTOP/JKISM++/VI Description.md

 ## JKISM++ Module Status.vi

+Get the JKISM+ Module Status

 ## JKISM++ Send Message and Wait for Reply.vi

 Send a message to JKISM specified and wait for the reply with timeout.

 ## JKISM++ Post Message.vi

 Post a message to JKISM specified.

 ## JKISM++ Register Status Change.vi

+Register for notification of other JKISM++ Module's status change.
+If "ActingMsg" is not connected or "" is the input, the same state name will be used for acting message.

 ## JKISM++ Unregister Status Change.vi

+Unregister the notification of other JKISM++ Module's status change.

 ## JKISM++ Start Async Call.vi

+VI snippet for dropping start async call template code from LabVIEW Quick Drop.

 ## JKISM++ Synchronized Call.vi

+VI snippet for dropping sync call template code from LabVIEW Quick Drop.

 ## Build Error Cluster.vi

 Creates an error cluster, building the source string from the calling VIs call chain in a standard LabVIEW fashon.
 Builds source string as:

 "<B>Calling VI</B> in <B>Calling VI's Caller</B>-><B>Calling VI's Caller's Caller</B>->etc...->etc..."